addradio/specs/out/specification/chapter_2.md

 ### Successful communication with Authentication and 100-continue

-This example demonstrates a successful communication between a Icecast2 server and a client using Authentication and 100-continue.
+This example demonstrates a successful communication between an Icecast2 server and a client using Authentication and 100-continue.

 **Client to server: Initial request without authentication.**